There are two important concepts to understand about oral wounds:

 The Tongue should be your next area to stretch.
 Insert both index fingers into the mouth (insert one in the mouth and go towards the cheek to stretch out the mouth, making room for your other index finger).
 Then use both index fingers to dive under the tongue and pick it up, towards the roof of baby's mouth.
 The tongue needs three separate stretching motions:

 - Once you are under the tongue, try to pick the tongue up as high as it will go (towards the roof of the baby's mouth).
 Hold it there for 1-2 seconds and then relax.
 The goal is to completely unfold the diamond so that it's almost flat in orientation (remember, the fold of the diamond across the middle is the first place it will reattach).
 The key to the success of this stretch is that your fingers are placed deep enough prior to lifting the tongue up.
 Picture how a forklift works: If you don't get the forklift tynes completely under the pallet, lifting the pallet up will cause it to tip backwards.
 If you get the tynes completely under the pallet, you can lift the pallet straight up.
-I recommend pushing your index fingers together to prevent them from separating, push towards the diamond and then make sure the tongue goes up and not backwards.
+I recommend pushing your index fingers together to prevent them from separating, then push at the top of the diamond into the tongue (in the direction of the tonsils).
+Once you are under the tongue, then lift the tongue so that the middle of the tongue comes up with you.
 If your fingers separate and go on either side of the diamond, your lifting pressure will be directed at the sides of the tongue and not at the diamond itself.

-- With one finger propping up the tongue, place your other finger in the middle of the diamond and turn your finger sideways and use a lifting motion from front to back to try and keep the diamond as deep as possible.
+- With one finger propping up the tongue, place your other finger in the middle of the diamond and turn your finger sideways and use a lifting motion from low to high to try and keep the diamond as deep as possible.
 Use a lifting motion when you sweep through the diamond, trying to separate the horizontal fold across that diamond.
 Make sure your finger starts within the diamond when doing this stretch.
+This stretch should not be forceful or rough within the wound.

 - Massage on either side of the diamond (outside the diamond) to loosen up the musculature of the remainder of the floor of mouth.
 You can use more pressure when doing these stretches because you aren't in the wound at this point.